patooworld/PWCloud/Debugging-an-Extension-with-VS-Code.md

 # Debugging an Extension with VS Code

-If you’re looking to build SQL Operations Studio extensions you may have noticed there’s no debugging experience without jumping through some hoops.
+If you’re looking to build Azure Data Studio extensions you may have noticed there’s no debugging experience without jumping through some hoops.
 Well now worry no more!
-In Visual Studio Code, if you install the `sqlops-debug` extension you can launch SQL Operations Studio with your extension installed and auto-attach to the extension host like normal.
+In Visual Studio Code, if you install the `sqlops-debug` extension you can launch Azure Data Studio with your extension installed and auto-attach to the extension host like normal.

 Install the `SQL Operations Studio Debug` extension from https://marketplace.visualstudio.com/items?itemName=ms-mssql.sqlops-debug